Icirain/test/Lab_04_Feedback.md

 #### .gitignore configured properly

-+ Pass: Check that file/directory "build/bin/robotviewer" does not exist.
++ Fail: Check that file/directory "build/bin/robotviewer" does not exist.

+     "build/bin/robotviewer" found.

 + Pass: Check that no files with extension ".o" exist in directory "."